-One of Southern California's rare, surviving mid-century bowling alleys could be threatened with irreversible alterations and/or demolition.
+One of Southern California's rare, surviving mid-century bowling alleys remains empty and in deteriorating condition, at times threatened with irreversible alterations and/or demolition.

-Covina Bowl closed its doors in March 2017, and its future is now uncertain.
+Covina Bowl closed its doors in March 2017, and its future has remained uncertain.
 A coalition of local advocates, Friends of Covina Bowl, has formed to advocate for the preservation and sensitive reuse of this irreplaceable landmark.

-Following its closing, the owners of the Covina Bowl have been marketing the property to potential buyers.
+Following its closing, the long-time owners of the Covina Bowl marketing the property to potential buyers.
+Concerns mounted as the building was left open and heavily vandalized.
+In July 2019, the Covina Bowl came under new ownership.

 While the Conservancy successfully nominated the Covina Bowl to the National Register of Historic Places in 2016, the building currently lacks local protections that would ensure that future modifications respect its historic fabric.
 The City of Covina currently has a D+ in the Conservancy's Preservation Report Card due to the limitations of its historic preservation ordinance.